-The Gerry E. Studds Stellwagen Bank National Marine Sanctuary does not have specific military exemptions from the applicable Office of National Marine Sanctuaries Regulations.
-The regulations simply state that all Department of Defense (DoD) military activities are to be carried out in a manner that avoids to the maximum extent practicable any adverse impacts on sanctuary resources and qualities (15 CFR section 922.142(c)(1)(i)).
-Activities carried out by the DoD may be exempted from certain sanctuary prohibitions after consultation with the Office of National Marine Sanctuaries (15 CFR section 922.142(c)(1)(ii)).
+The Stellwagen Bank National Marine Sanctuary regulations state that all Department of Defense (DoD) military activities are to be carried out in a manner that avoids to the maximum extent practicable any adverse impacts on sanctuary resources and qualities (15 CFR section 922.142(c)(1)(i)).
+Activities carried out by the DoD may be exempted from sanctuary prohibitions after consultation with the Office of National Marine Sanctuaries (15 CFR section 922.142(c)(1)(ii)).

-The Gerry E. Studds Stellwagen Bank National Marine Sanctuary Management Plan and Environmental Assessment was released in June 2010 (National Oceanic and Atmospheric Administration, 2010) and states the following:

-U.S. Navy seldom conducts activities in the sanctuary, due to the shallow depths which are unsuitable for submarine operations, and the crowded waters which make warfare training exercises inadvisable.
-Naval ships transit the sanctuary approximately seven times a year primarily to access the Port of Boston and in so doing follow internal protocols of posting a lookout for whales and avoiding discharges in the sanctuary (Tom Fetherston, U.S. Navy, personal communication, 2004).
-Operations in deep waters (greater than 200 meters) beyond the sanctuary have the potential to acoustically disturb sanctuary resources.

-The discussion of Navy activities below is still applicable to the activities conducted in and around the Sanctuary.
+The Gerry E. Studds Stellwagen Bank National Marine Sanctuary Management Plan and Environmental Assessment was released in June 2010 (National Oceanic and Atmospheric Administration, 2010) and considered Navy activities at the time of the document.
+Specifically, the document stated that the Navy rarely conducts activities within the Sanctuary.
+This is due to the shallow depths within the boundaries of the Sanctuary which are unsuitable for submarine operations as well as crowded waters which make warfare training exercises difficult to execute.
+Naval ships transit the Sanctuary several times a year primarily to access the Port of Boston.
+During these transits, the ships follow standard operating procedures that direct the posting of a Lookout for whales and avoiding discharges in the Sanctuary.
+Some training and testing activities in deep waters (greater than 200 meters) beyond the Sanctuary may have the potential to acoustically disturb some Sanctuary resources.
+This information is still accurate today.
+Additionally, the Navy uses a software program (Protective Measures Assessment Protocol) to determine which mitigation measures are necessary when training and testing in and around the Sanctuary.

-The Navy considered all proposed training and testing activities that could occur within the sanctuary.
-All activities would be conducted in a manner that avoids to the maximum extent practicable any adverse impacts on sanctuary resources.
-The Navy concluded that the proposed activities could fall into the following two categories:
+The Navy considered all proposed training and testing activities that could occur within the Stellwagen Bank National Marine Sanctuary and identified that the proposed activities could fall into the following categories:

-- 1. The following platforms, sources, or items that are part of Navy activities may be used within the Gerry E. Studds Stellwagen Bank National Marine Sanctuary, because they (1) are not prohibited under the sanctuary regulations, or (2) are carried out in a manner that avoids to the maximum extent practicable any adverse impacts on sanctuary resources and qualities (15 CFR section 922.142(c)(1)(i)): - Aircraft and Aerial Targets
+1. The following platforms, sources, or items that are part of Navy activities may be used within the Gerry E. Studds Stellwagen Bank National Marine Sanctuary, because they (1) are not prohibited under the sanctuary regulations, and (2) are carried out in a manner that avoids to the maximum extent practicable any adverse impacts on sanctuary resources and qualities (15 CFR section 922.142(c)(1)(i)):

+Aircraft and Aerial Targets

-Aircraft and aerial targets are expected to cause only a minor and temporary behavioral reaction due to noise for marine mammals (reactions do not rise to the level of take under the MMPA), sea turtles, or fish that may be present in the area.
+Aircraft and aerial targets are expected to cause only a minor and temporary behavioral reaction due to noise for marine mammals (reactions do not rise to the level of take under the MMPA), sea turtles, or fishes that may be present in the area.
 In addition to possible minor behavioral reactions due to noise, there is slight potential for seabirds to be struck by aircraft or aerial targets.
 As discussed in Section 2.3.3 (Standard Operating Procedures), the Navy implements standard operating procedures for aircraft safety that will reduce the potential for aircraft strikes.
 Targets are not expendable and will not be discharged into the waters of the Sanctuary.
 For a more detailed discussion of potential impacts to these resources from the use of aircraft and aerial targets, see the following sections: